 Derivatives and Hedging Activities - All derivatives are recognized as either assets or liabilities on the balance sheet and measured at fair value.
 The Company reports the fair value of derivative instruments gross of cash paid or received pursuant to credit support agreements and fair value is reflected on a net counterparty basis when the Company believes a legal right of offset exists under an enforceable netting agreement.
 Fair value adjustments affect either equity or net income depending on whether the derivative instrument qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.
 For those derivative instruments that are designated and qualify as hedging instruments, the Company designates the hedging instrument, based upon the exposure being hedged, as a cash flow hedge or a fair value hedge.
 Derivative transactions are entered into by the Company solely for risk management purposes in the ordinary course of business.
 In determining whether to hedge a risk, the Company may consider whether other assets, liabilities, firm commitments and anticipated transactions already offset or reduce the risk.
-All transactions undertaken as hedges are entered into with a view towards minimizing the potential for economic losses that could be incurred by the Company.
-As of March 31, 2017, the Company has no derivative instruments that qualify and are designated as hedging instruments, but has one interest rate cap with a fair value of \$0.4 million which is not designated as a hedge.
+As of June 30, 2017, the Company has one interest rate cap with a fair value of \$0.2 million which is not designated as a hedge.